-Key insights the data will identify include the Give Way behaviors of vehicles and cyclists when a pedestrian is using the crossing and how the presence of the side zebras is influencing where pedestrians cross the road.
+Key insights the data will identify include the Give Way behaviours of vehicles and cyclists when a pedestrian is using the crossing and how the presence of the side zebras is influencing where pedestrians cross the road.

-In addition to this it will also be possible to understand how vehicles alter their behavior on the approach to the crossing, and to what degree this changed following the installation of the crossing.
+In addition to this it will also be possible to understand how vehicles alter their behaviour on the approach to the crossing, and to what degree this changed following the installation of the crossing.